ballerburg9005/llamara3/README.md

 2. Gcal fetching is done, but the tasks are not processed by additional logic
 3. Twitter, Bitcoin and denouncer punisher unimplemented

+Please do not consider this a finished product yet.
+You can use it, but there is still quite some work to be done.

 Requirements
 ============